vikas1306v/CSGO-Weapon-Maps-TopPlayers-Stats-EDA/README.md

 To reproduce the analysis or explore the data further, follow these steps:

 1. Clone this repository to your local machine.
-2. Navigate to the `notebooks/` directory.
-3. Open the Jupyter notebooks using Jupyter Notebook or JupyterLab.
+2. Open the Jupyter notebooks using Jupyter Notebook or JupyterLab or Colab.
-4. Follow the instructions and code within each notebook to run the analysis.
+3. Follow the instructions and code within each notebook to run the analysis.